Android-for-Python/Android-for-Python-Users/README.md

 * Failed to accept the Google License Agreements.

-* Failed to specify requirements
+* Failed to correctly specify requirements.

-* Attempted to build an impure Python package.
+* Failed to check if there is a recipe for an impure Python package.

 ### Non-deterministic Behavior

 Buildozer's behavior can be non-deterministic in any of these cases:

-* It is run as root
+* It is run as root.

 * It is run on an NTFS partition mounted on a Linux system.
 WSL users, don't build your app on the Windows partition (`/mnt/c/Users....`).
+Because some Python packages implement OS specific behavior based on the disk root name.

-* There are Python style trailing comments in the buildozer.spec
+* There are Python style trailing comments in the buildozer.spec file.
+Comment characters must be the first character on a line in the buildozer.spec file.

 ## Changing buildozer.spec